adaksuman/genapp/README.md

 ## Control Files

-genapp applications are started using this control file:
+If an application was deployed successfully, it should be runnable from its application directory using this control file:

     .genapp/control/start